-Samsung Galaxy S20+ vs Galaxy Note 10+: What to Know
+Samsung Galaxy S20+ vs Galaxy Note 10+: Which One to Buy?

 Android

-Samsung Galaxy S20+ vs Galaxy Note 10+: What to Know
+Samsung Galaxy S20+ vs Galaxy Note 10+: Which One to Buy?

-The Samsung Galaxy Note 10 is one of Samsung’s biggest and best phones to date, but with the Galaxy S20 release date quickly approaching potential buyers are probably trying to decide if they should wait and which one to buy.
+The Samsung Galaxy Note 10 is one of Samsung’s biggest and best phones to date, but with the new Galaxy S20+ and Galaxy S20 Ultra here, potential buyers are probably trying to decide what to do and which one to buy.

 In this Galaxy S20+ vs Galaxy Note 10 comparison we’ll go over all the details and tell you what you need to know, that way you’ll have a better idea of what to expect and which one is the right phone for you.

-With two different Galaxy Note 10 sizes and three upcoming Galaxy S20 models you have lots of options, screen sizes to choose from and decisions to make.
+With two different Galaxy Note 10 sizes and three Galaxy S20 models you have lots of options, screen sizes to choose from and decisions to make.
 Here’s how it all breaks down.

-- The Galaxy S20 release event is set for February 11th
+- The Galaxy S20 release date is March 6th

-- The Galaxy S20+ is nearly as big as the Galaxy Note 10+ this year
+- One is actually bigger than the Galaxy Note 10+

-Keep in mind that the Galaxy S20 isn’t official yet, so all of the information below comes from leaks, rumors, or trusted sources that have been accurate in the past.
-Some of the details are subject to change, and we’ll update this post accordingly as we learn more and after the February 11th launch event.

 |Galaxy S20+